Consumer-friendly electronic payments

-Of course, it is to be expected that all principles will not be fully applicable in all cases.
-For instance, a consumer would not be able to compel a merchant to accept a credit card payment if that merchant does not participate in a credit card network.
-That consumer, however, should not be compelled to pay through one specific process, to the exclusion of all others, as happens now with businesses that will take only pre-authorized debits to the exclusion of cash or cheques, for example.
+Of course, all principles may not apply in all cases.
+For instance, a consumer cannot compel a merchant to accept a credit card payment if that merchant does not participate in its credit card network.
+That consumer, however, should not be compelled to pay through one specific process, to the exclusion of all others, as happens now with businesses that take only pre-authorized debits to the exclusion of cash or cheques, for example.

 The design of a legal framework for electronic payments in Canada will also need to take into account the distribution of powers between Parliament and the provinces and territories.

-There are a number of important issues currently arising with electronic payments.
-Here is a description of some of them with indications as to how they should be solved.
+A number of considerations arise with electronic payments.
+Here is a description of some them:

 - Effectiveness of payments Consumers need to be able to make payments in ways aligned with modern practices and with fewer and simpler obligations.